top of page

 whatisthecost

-What is the cost?
+What is

 Mr. Glaholt’s total fees are calculated by hourly rate for all preparation and communication, and as a per diem rate for all in-person or substantial hearings.